top of page

 Developer: Pulse Entertainment

-While not completely devoid of plot, this FMV video game is much more gameplay focused than the titles that started the genre.
-Coupled with tense, eerie visuals, players must solve puzzles and avoid hazards using the arrow keys while trying to preserve their four given lives.
-When met with death, Roger would simply be sent back to the starting hub, with pipes that lead back to unlocked levels—a relatively standard video game practise.
-But the game implements an interesting feature, and while not completely novel, does elevate its playthrough.
-Instead of spoon-feeding players through solely FMV cutscenes, players need to come into contact with a symbol of a flaming eye to unlock glimpses of lore or hints to progress the story.
+When met with death, Roger would simply be sent back to the starting hub, with pipes that lead back to unlocked levels.
+But this interactive movie implements an interesting feature, and while not completely novel, does elevate its playthrough.
+Instead of spoon-feeding players through solely FMV cutscenes, players need to encounter a symbol of a flaming eye to unlock glimpses of lore or hints to progress the story.

 5. Henry Stickmin